“It’s not about having the right opportunities,” author and sales professional Mark Hunter asserts. “It’s about handling the opportunities right.”

 Whenever you implement a new sales methodology (or a few of them), closely monitor how it affects sales performance.
 Measure how the new method impacts the number and rate of deals moving to closed-won.
 From there, you can make your own judgments about which methodology works best for your team, your company, and your customers.

 Zendesk Sell makes it easy to track closure metrics and gauge the effectiveness of your sales method.
-Start a free trial to see how our CRM can help refine your team and your sales process.
+Take a free trial to see how our CRM can help refine your team and your sales process.